mozfet/meteor-fullstack/FULLSTACK.md

 - mozfet:autoform-materialize
 - mozfet:autoform-materialize-modals

-Meteor Fullstack always try to make use of the latest versions of dependancies and build tools, however due to out of syunc development sicles and historic dependancies the tools do not always play well together.
-The lastest versions that have been found to work for Cross Platform development on an Apple Mac DEV environment is:
+Meteor Fullstack always try to make use of the latest versions of dependencies and build tools, however due to open source development cycles and historic dependencies the tools do not always play well together.
+The latest versions that have been found to work for Cross Platform development on an Apple Mac DEV environment is:
 - MacOS Mojave v10.14.2
 - Xcode v
 - Cocoa Pods v